-See a doctor or a physiotherapist to assess the shoulder.
-Diagnostic tests such as an X-ray or MRI will be recommended to rule out and pinpoint the major cause of the joint sound.
+If it happens too frequently or you have other symptoms like shoulder pain, stiffness or swelling, you should see your doctor.
+Diagnostic tests like an X-ray or MRI may be recommended to rule out and pinpoint the exact cause of the joint sound.

-When you hear the sounds, do not try and move the shoulder joint looking for pain, rest the shoulder joint for a while or if you feel pain, you can wear a shoulder support or arm sling to reduce movement at the shoulder joint depending on the cause of the injury.
+When you hear the sounds, do not try and move the shoulder joint looking for pain, rest the shoulder joint for a while or if you feel pain, you can wear shoulder support or arm sling to reduce movement at the shoulder joint if you have an injury.

 If there is associated pain or swelling with the sound, do not rush to massage the shoulder or move it around expecting to hear the sound again.
 Instead, crush ice in a damp towel or an ice pack and place around your shoulder joint for 15 minutes.

 This can be done 3 to 4 times a day, every 4 hours.

 Analgesics or pain-relieving medications can be taken orally or topically.
 Some of these topical ointments come in the form of gels and have diclofenac, ibuprofen or ketoprofen as its active ingredient.